Oceanir

 The honest gap

 GeoSpy has trained custom city models for paying agencies and is further along in US law enforcement procurement.
 If a buyer specifically needs a fine-tuned model for a single named city today, GeoSpy ships that and Oceanir does not.
-Custom region packs are on the Oceanir roadmap for Teams.
-For every other use case (generalist analysis across any region, defensible output, self-serve pricing, privacy-first posture), Oceanir is the switch.
+Custom region packs are scoped through Oceanir Enterprise.
+For individual generalist analysis across regions, Oceanir remains self-serve through Pro.

 Try a free D1 scan